 2. Disconnect the Negative Cable.

-The negative cable is black and has a (-ve) or (NEG) symbol.
-It is best if you disconnect it first before the positive one.
+The negative cable is black, and it is best to disconnect it before the positive one.
 Disconnecting the negative plug fist is vital.
 It prevents igniting a shock as it connects with the chassis.

 3. Disconnect the Positive Clip.